openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Format Profiles {#format_profiles}

-This specification defines several extension points to cater for the specifics of different credential formats.
-This section defines profiles for a couple of credential formats on top of those extension points.
+This specification defines several extension points to accommodate the differences across Credential formats.
+Sets of Credential format specific parameters or claims referred to as Credential format Identifiers are identified by the Credential format identifier and used at each extension point.

+This section defines Credential Format Profiles for selected Credential formats.

 ## W3C Verifiable Credentials

-[@!VC_DATA], Section 6, defines how Verifiable Credentials can be represented in two different formats, JSON [@!RFC8259] and JSON-LD [@!JSON-LD].
-As acknowleged in Section 6.1 and 4.1 implementations can behave differently regarding processing of the `@context` element in JWT-based credential.
-This specification therefore differentiate the following three formats for W3C Verifiable Credentials
+Section 6 of [@VC_DATA] defines how Verifiable Credentials can be represented using two different encodings, JSON [@!RFC8259] and JSON-LD [@!JSON-LD].
+As acknowleged in Sections 6.1 and 4.1 of [@VC_DATA], implementations can behave differently regarding processing of the `@context` property in the Credentials signed as a JWT.
+This specification therefore differentiates the following three Credential formats for W3C Verifiable Credentials

-* JWT VCs in JSON encoding,
+* JWT VC with JSON encoding,
-* JWT VCs in JSON-LD encoding,
+* JWT VCs with JSON-LD encoding,
-* JSON-LD VCs
+* JSON-LD VCs with JSON-LD encoding

-and defines distinct formats identifiers, extension parameters/claims and processing rules for each of them.
+and defines distinct Credential formats identifiers, extension parameters/claims and processing rules for each of them.

 ### JWT VCs in JSON encoding

 #### Format Identifier

-The format identifier is `jwt_vc_json`.
+The Credential format identifier is `jwt_vc_json`.

 #### Server Metadata {#server_metadata_jwt_vc_json}

-The following additional server metadata are defined for this credential format.
+The following additional server metadata are defined for this Credential format.

 * `types`: REQUIRED.
-JSON array designating the types a certain credential type supports according to [@!VC_DATA], Section 4.3.
+JSON array designating the types a certain credential type supports according to [@VC_DATA], Section 4.3.
 * `credentialSubject`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
 The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).